BunchOfBytes/STF-2020/Cloud/Find the leaking bucket!.md

 ``````
 cewl https://d1ynvzedp0o7ys.cloudfront.net/ > wordlist.txt
 ``````
 This tool however does not work on pictures and it looks like we have to manually extract keywords from the Steve Jobs quote, to be safe I just extracted the entire Steve Jobs quote.
-I cleaned up the wordlist by removing capital letters as S3 buckets cannot consist of capital letters (https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html).
+I cleaned up the wordlist by removing capital letters as S3 buckets cannot consist of capital letters (https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) as well as the CeWL header which generates everytime CeWL is loaded.
 The final wordlist can be found here - https://github.com/BunchOfBytes/STF-2020/edit/main/Cloud/wordlist.txt